Guide: Soft vs. Firm Running Shoes

 Freezing running shoes

 So far, our average room-vs-freezer change in durometer measurements has been 37.7%.
 The measurements range from 6.5 to 39.
-Higher numbers mean the shoe is harder, while the lower numbers suggest the shoe is softer.
+Higher numbers mean the shoe is firmer, while the lower numbers suggest the shoe is softer.
 This means that you should expect to lose at least some of the midsole softness when running on really cold days.

 Shoes that firm up the LEAST in cold temperatures